b3r3nd/berendbotje/README.md

 * **8ball** `question` - Ask a question to the 8ball
 * **ask** `question` - Ask a question and get a gif response
 * **say** `something` - say something

+## Question of the day
+In our server some people post questions every day, when they do the bot tags people who want to be reminded that a new question is posted.
+This way I do not have to give mention permissions which can be abuses easily.

+Check these settings:
+* `qotd_channel`
+* `qotd_role`
+* `enable_qotd_reminder`

+## Open AI
+So far I implemented only a single openAI command quickly to test, to generate images.
+I added a new permission `open_ai` for it because each call costs me money.
+You can generate images using the `image` command.
+More to be added soon!

 ## Help command